How to Build an Effective Salon Branding Strategy – Everything You Need to Know in 8 Simple Steps

 Before we get started, let’s try to understand what a brand is and why it matters for your business.

 What is a brand and why is it important?

 A brand is not just a logo on your business card or the sign in front of your shop.
 It is the sum of all expressions through which your business wishes to be recognized.
-It is an identity that sets your products and services apart from that of your competitors.
+It is your salon’s identity whether online or offline, that sets your products and services apart from that of your competitors.